doriscullen/CodeGPTSensor/README.md

 # CodeGPTSensor
-Distinguishing LLM-generated from Human-written Code by Contrastive Learning
+This is the repository for the paper titled "Distinguishing LLM-generated from Human-written Code by Contrastive Learning".